Towards a classification of entanglements of Galois representations attached to elliptic curves: Introduction

-\begin{itemize} \item For a prime $\ell$, we say that the $\ell$-adic reprsentation has a \cdef{vertical Galois tanglement} if the projection $\rho_{E,\ell^{\infty}}\colon G_{\Q} \to \GL(2,\widehat{\Z})\to \GL(2,\Z_\ell)$, which corresponds to the action of Galois on the $\ell$-adic Tate module, failing to be surjective.
+\begin{itemize} \item For a prime $\ell$, we say that the $\ell$-adic reprsentation has a \cdef{vertical Galois collapsing} if the projection $\rho_{E,\ell^{\infty}}\colon G_{\Q} \to \GL(2,\widehat{\Z})\to \GL(2,\Z_\ell)$, which corresponds to the action of Galois on the $\ell$-adic Tate module, fails to be surjective.
 Vertical tanglements are (mostly) well-understood.
-If $\rho_{E,\ell^\infty}$ is not surjective, then either $\ell=2$ or $3$, or the mod $\ell$ representation $\rho_{E,\ell}$ is not surjective (by \cite[IV-23, Lemma 3]{serreabelianl-adic}).
+If $\rho_{E,\ell^\infty}$ is not surjective, then either $\ell=2$ or $3$, or the mod-$\ell$ representation $\rho_{E,\ell}$ is not surjective (by \cite[IV-23, Lemma 3]{serreabelianl-adic}).
 If $\rho_{E,2^\infty}$ is not surjective, then $\rho_{E,8}$ is not surjective (see \cite{dok-dok-surjectivity}), and if $\rho_{E,3^\infty}$ is not surjective, then $\rho_{E,9}$ is not surjective (see \cite{elkies3adic}).
-The (conjectural, assuming Serre's uniformity) list of all non-surjective images modulo $\ell$ can be found in \cite{zywinapossible}.
-There is also work of Rouse--Zureick-Brown \cite{rouse2014elliptic} and forthcoming work of Rouse--Sutherland--Zureick-Brown \cite{RouseSZB:elladic} where the authors classify the $\ell$-adic images of Galois for elliptic curves $E/\mQ$ for $\ell = 2,3,5,7,11,13$.
+The conjectural list of all non-surjective images modulo $\ell$ can be found in \cite{zywinapossible}.
+There is also work of Rouse--Zureick-Brown \cite{rouse2014elliptic} and more recent work of Rouse--Sutherland--Zureick-Brown \cite{RouseSZB:elladic} where the authors (conjecturally) classify all the possible $\ell$-adic images of Galois for elliptic curves $E/\mQ$ for all primes $\ell$.
+The classification of $\ell$-adic images in the CM case was described in \cite{lozanoCMreps}.